ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 ## Permissions not set up in IBM Cloud
 {: #troubleshooting-permissions-in-ibm-cloud}

 Before you can create {{site.data.keyword.vsi_is_short}}, you need the correct permissions to be set up in {{site.data.keyword.cloud_notm}} console.
 If your permissions are not correct, you can create a server and it shows `Pending` status, which quickly turns into `Failed` status.
-Make sure that the master of the account assigns you the correct [permissions](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources#managing-user-permissions-for-vpc-resources).
+Make sure that the administrator of the account assigns you the correct [permissions](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources#managing-user-permissions-for-vpc-resources).

 ## Servers are all in Unknown status
 {: #troubleshooting-servers-unknown-status}